sinisa-susnjar/doppler/README.md

 # Doppler - D bindings for the Poppler PDF rendering library

-This library provides a D wrapper around the Poppler PDF rendering library.
+This library provides a D wrapper around the Poppler PDF rendering library (poppler-23.07.0).
 The current functionality is limited to displaying PDF documents loaded from a file.

 No actual PDF generating abilities have been wrapped yet, but I am happy to add them here if requested.

 The current functionality encloses: